0x11DFE/Auto-Forwarder-Plugin/README.md

 ## ✨ Features

+* **🚀 Reliable, Ordered Forwarding:**
+    * **Sequential Processing Engine:** A completely new architecture that processes messages one-by-one in a dedicated queue.
+This resolves race conditions and **guarantees that messages are forwarded in the exact order they are received.**
+    * **Configurable Speed vs. Order:** The new `Sequential Delay (Seconds)` setting gives you direct control over the trade-off.
+A small delay ensures order for large batches of files, while setting it to `0` restores high-speed parallel processing (which may result in messages being forwarded out of order).

 * **Effortless Destination & Topic Setup:**
     * **Set by Replying:** The easiest way to set up a rule.
 Simply tap "Set by Replying" in the rule dialog, then go to your destination chat and reply to *any* message with the word `set`.
 The plugin handles the rest.
     * **Full Topic Support:** Automatically forward messages directly into a specific topic in a group or a comment thread in a channel.
 The "Set by Replying" feature makes this seamless.